zenml-io/zenml/docs/book/how-to/develop-locally/local-prod-pipeline-variants.md

 ml_pipeline.with_options(config_path=config_path)()
 ```

-Run your pipeline with: `ENVIRONMENT=dev python run.py` or `ENVIRONMENT=prod python run.py`.
+Run your pipeline with: `ZENML_ENVIRONMENT=dev python run.py` or `ZENML_ENVIRONMENT=prod python run.py`.

 ## Development variant considerations

-When creating a development variant of your pipeline, consider optimizing these aspectsfor faster iteration and debugging:
+When creating a development variant of your pipeline, consider optimizing these
+aspects for faster iteration and debugging:

 - Use smaller datasets for quicker runs
 - Specify a local stack for execution